BMariscal/music-player/README.md

 * Purpose:
     * Learn how to make an object
     * Learn how to access the properties of an object
-    * Learn how to make user input change which object property is accessed
+    * Learn how user input can change which object property is accessed